 We were trekking down cautiously as the entire trail got cover by snow.
 Most of us got disbalance for a number of times.
 While crossing Bekal Taal we found the green camping ground was under snow and tents were somehow standing.

-By 5.30 PM finally we reached at Lohajung.
-Dipanwita decided to offer the dinner for that day.
+By 5.30 PM finally, we reached Lohajung.
+Dipanwita decided to offer dinner for that day.
 I had already tested her cooking.
 She has a great ability to cook.

-Next day we decided to stay at Lohajung.
-We went out with camera and scattered.
-Loitering in the village Lohajung I went to a school and spent a long day with the school childrens.
-I shaed lunch with them, attended the class.
+The next day we decided to stay at Lohajung.
+We went out with a camera and scattered.
+Loitering in the village Lohajung I went to a school and spent a long day with the school children.
+I shared lunch with them, attended the class.
 It recalled my school days.
 My experience with the school children will said in a different story.

 The entire trip was awesome.
-Except me, it was first time snow experience for the other team mates.
-But for all of us it was the first encounter with snow storm.
+Except for me, it was the first time snow experience for the other teammates.
+But for all of us, it was the first encounter with the snow storm.
 We blessed.
 While coming back to Kathgodam I kissed Himalaya and promised to come back soon.